qwdsx/pwr/README.md

-## CLI app that generates random passwords
+## A CLI app that generates random passwords